distro2024/distributed-chat-system/README.md

 ### Linter
 The team uses eslint for linting and it is included as a dependency.
 - It is recommended that all team members use when possible plugins for their IDEs to automatically lint the code.
-- Alternatively linting can be done with the command `npm eslint`
+- Alternatively linting can be done with the command `npm eslint` (it's good to use CLI eslint in any case to see open issues)

 ### Unittests
 The team should write code in a manner that supports unittesting of different functionalities.
 With a proof-of-concept deadlines are tight and workhours low, so sometimes compromises have to be made.
 As saifguards we follow these steps: